 ***NOTE: If none of the 5 ideas in #10 work for Error Code 500, please contact the Army Enterprise Service Desk (AESD) and demand they support you and figure it out.
 It should not be up to Mike Danberry to figure out fixes for DISAs DoD Enterprise Email system.
 Over 90% of the questions we're receiving now are this specific error 500 message.
 The ideas above have worked for most people.
 AESDs number is: 866-335-2769***

-11. If you are having problems logging onto all CAC websites [and you can see your name entry between the words: keychain and login in Keychain access] there is a good chance you have blocked your CAC.
-I personally know of no way to verify a blocked CAC on a Mac.
+11. If you are having problems logging onto all CAC websites [and you can see your name entry between the words: keychain and login in Keychain access] you may have blocked your CAC.
+I do not know of any way to verify a blocked CAC on a Mac.
 I'm only aware of checking it via ActivClient on a Windows computer (or virtual machine).
-If your CAC is in fact blocked, your only option is to visit an ID card office to get the card unblocked.
+If your CAC is blocked, your only option is to visit an ID card office to get the card unblocked.

 Please provide the correct information asked in the form below.
 The intent is to reply to you with correct ideas for you to try.
 We may offer incorrect ideas to fix your issue if you provide incorrect information below.